Arizona GOP primary tests power of Trump’s election lies

 “I think the majority of the people, and a lot of people that are supporters of Trump, they want to move on,” said former Arizona Gov. Jan Brewer, who is backing Robson.
 “I mean, that was two years ago.
 Let’s go.
 Let’s move.”

-Other closely watched races on Tuesday include the Republican contests for Michigan governor and Missouri senator.
-Voters in Kansas will be the first to weigh in on abortion rights since the U.S. Supreme Court revoked a woman’s constitutional right to an abortion.
+Tudor Dixon, a conservative commentator, won the GOP primary for Michigan governor, emerging atop a field of little-known conservatives days after Trump endorsed her.
+She will face Democratic Gov. Gretchen Whitmer in November.

+Republican Rep. Peter Meijer lost to a Trump-backed challenger and a pair of Washington lawmakers were fighting to hang onto their seats after voting to impeach Trump following the Jan.
+6 insurrection.

+And in Missouri, Attorney General Eric Schmitt won the Republican nomination for senator and will face Democrat Trudy Busch Valentine, an heiress of the Anheuser-Busch beer fortune.
 And two Republican House members from Washington state who voted to impeach Trump are facing primary challengers.

 But the contests are especially salient in Arizona, a longtime Republican stronghold that has become more favorable to Democrats in recent years because of explosive growth in and around Phoenix.
 The primary and the fall election will provide insight into whether Biden’s success here in 2020 was a onetime event or the onset of a long-term shift away from the GOP.